fboninneticoa/FamiTracker/README.md

 * Visual Studio and the entire Visual C++ workspace should be installed.
 * Install [Github for Visual Studio](https://visualstudio.github.com/) or [GitHub Desktop](https://desktop.github.com)
+* (Optional) Clone the [NSF-Driver](https://github.com/Camano/NSF-Driver) repo within the same folder as FamiTracker is in.

 ### Clone and Build